cerenkasap/book_ratings/README.md

 # Predict Book Ratings 📚: Project Overview

-Created a tool that can estimate the book ratings **(Mean Absolute Error - 0.21)** to help bibliophiles to predict the average book ratings when it comes to pick next book to read.
+Created a tool that can estimate the book ratings **(Mean Absolute Error - 0.21)** to help bibliophiles to predict the average book ratings when it comes to picking the next book to read.

 Pulled over **11123 books** from Kaggle using pandas and opendatasets libraries in python.

 Applied **Linear Regression** and **Random Forest Regression** and optimized using **RandomGridSearchCV** to find the best model.

-Built a client facing API using **flask.**
+Built a client-facing API using **flask.**

 ### Code Used